Updated on: 11/20/2019

 In many cases, a pilot unfortunately carries more liability insurance on his or her car than on the airplane involved in the accident.
 Some might have none at all.
 Small plane crashes can be complex, and federal legislation protects aircraft manufacturers from liability claims on planes older than 18 years, and a majority of active aircraft are older than that.

 To protect yourself in case of a plane accident, always carry sufficient insurance.
-To pursue claim for damages in the event of a plane accident, go to an experienced attorney.
+To pursue claim for damages in the event of a plane accident, consult with the experienced Washington personal injury attorneys at Davis Law Group today by calling (206) 727-4000.